nptnl/babys-first-neural-network/readme.md

 Alright so it looks like I'm gonna have to go see about what it is all the kids are talking about in 2025.

 **the goal:** to make a "neural network" with my bare hands and C  with no libraries.
+I'll basically be re-creating the example used by [3blue1brown](https://www.youtube.com/@3blue1brown).

 **disclaimer:** I'm not counting `stdio.h` as an import.
 Nothing else, though.